Powder Core Shapes

 Kool Mµ® Shapes

-Ideal for high current inductors, Kool Mu geometries (E cores, U cores, Blocks, and new EQ and LP cores) offer all the advantages of Kool Mu material: low loss, excellent performance over temperature, near zero magnetostriction, and soft saturation.
+Ideal for high current inductors, Kool Mu geometries (E cores, U cores, Blocks, and new EQ, LP, and EER cores) offer all the advantages of Kool Mu material: low loss, excellent performance over temperature, near zero magnetostriction, and soft saturation.
 Typical applications of high current inductors are Uninterruptible Power Supplies (including transformerless UPS), large Power Factor Correction (PFC) chokes, traction, and inverters for renewable energy (solar/wind/fuel cell conversion).

-E cores, Blocks, and new EQ cores and LP cores are also available in XFlux material, which is ideal for low- and medium-frequency inductors and chokes.
+E cores, Blocks, EQ cores, LP cores, and EER cores are also available in XFlux material, which is ideal for low- and medium-frequency inductors and chokes.
 XFlux is characterized by its high saturation (1.6 Tesla), which is advantageous in applications where inductance under load is critical.
 These applications include inverters for alternative energy, PFC boost designs, and UPS.

 High Flux Shapes

-High Flux is currently available in EQ and LP geometries, ideal for maximum efficiency planar inductors.
+High Flux is currently available in EQ, LP, and EER geometries, ideal for maximum efficiency planar inductors.
 High Flux cores offer the highest biasing capability of all Magnetics' powder core materials with relatively low losses.
 This makes High Flux a suitable option for high power, high DC bias, or high AC bias applications such as Power Factor Correction (PFC), flyback transformers, and switching regulator inductors.

 Click here to enter the Magnetics part number(s) and download individual datasheets.